Path integral approach to universal dynamics of reservoir computers: Introduction

 In this work, we aim to characterize the RC by the network structure and propose a clue to better RC's design.
-For this purpose, we analyze the dependence of the network dynamics on the probability distribution from which the coupling constants are sampled, based on the theoretical and numerical approaches as follows.
+For this purpose, we analyze the dependence of the network dynamics on the probability distribution from which the coupling constants are sampled, based on theoretical and numerical approaches as follows.

 First, using the generating functional formalism for random neural networks, we clarify the universality of the network dynamics in the large-$N$ limit, where the network size $N$ becomes infinitely large.
-It is shown that the reservoir networks with any probability distribution of the coupling constant are classified into several universality classes, according to its asymptotic behavior of the second generating function in the limit.
+We show that the reservoir networks with any probability distribution of the coupling constant are classified into several universality classes according to the asymptotic behavior of their second generating functions in the limit.
 The following numerical simulations demonstrate that networks in an identical class yield equivalent dynamics.
-Particularly important is that, for some universality classes, the higher-order statistics play a crucial role in determining the network dynamics and its computational performance.
+Particularly important is that, for some universality classes, higher-order statistics play a crucial role in determining the network dynamics and its computational performance.
 This contrasts with the case of the Gaussian networks, which have been most studied so far and can be described only by the one- and two-point correlation functions of the reservoir states~\cite{Sompolinsky1988,Schuechker2018,Crisanti2018}.
 Interestingly, we can prove that each universality class has a one-to-one correspondence with the eigenvalue spectrum of the random coupling matrix.
 Furthermore, we give some instructive comments on the relation between our theory and practical network structures in implementing RCs.
 They include discussions on the sparsity of coupling constants and their normalization with the spectral radius.